A shrub growing to 2 m tall with spreading/arching branches which can spread several metres wide.

 flexuosa – Latin for “flexuous”; the stems exhibit a zig-zag like pattern from node to node, creating a geometrical branching habit.

-Threatened with extinction in the wild in Western Australia.
+This species is listed as being threatened with extinction in the wild in Western Australia.

 Wrigley, J.W. & Fagg, M.I.
 (2001).
 Australian Native Plants – Propagation, cultivation and use in landscaping.
 4th edition.
 New Holland Publishers, Pty.
 Ltd. Australia.